GT5679/banc_lib/docs/trx_services.rst

 - **key.cfg**   : define the ciphering keys (i.e. kenc 1 to kenc 14).
 - **admin.cfg** : define the COMMAND to be send when the trxServices will received a DATA frame.

-The **main.cfg** and **main_fast.cfg** are the mains configutatin files.
+The **main.cfg** and **main_fast.cfg** are the main configuration files.
 In these files, the kmac(s) and network id(s) (NetwId) are defined.
 Only, *kmac 1* (kmac for NetwId 1) and *kmac 9* (kmac for NetwId 9) are presetted.
 Other Kmac are set to 0.

 Note that both **key.cfg** and **main.cfg** (or **main_fast.cfg**) contains a default setting with testing purpose.

-Furthermore, if your target is the Wize'Up board, the script "setup.sh" may be used to configured the board.
+Furthermore, if your target is the Wize'Up board, the script "setup.sh" can be used to configure the board.

 The 0000FFFFFFFFFFFF directory contains empty default keys that can be used as customization base.